Meet the Hudson River

 Experience the Hudson River

 Today, the Hudson's waters flow cleaner than they have in decades.
-Years of hard work by dedicated scientists, politicians, and river-lovers have opened the Hudson's shores to swimming, fishing, and boating.
-Revitalized public beaches, boat launches, parks, and angling spots dot the estuary's shores and opportunities for outdoor activities abound.
+Years of hard work by dedicated scientists, government officials, and river-lovers have opened the Hudson's shores to swimming, fishing, and boating.
+Revitalized public beaches, boat launches, parks, and fishing access sites dot the estuary's shores, and opportunities for outdoor activities abound.

 While there is a great deal of information here, these pages are no substitute for the real thing.
 Subscribe to the Hudson River Almanac, an email publication with weekly descriptions of river observations, and head out to explore the living, breathing Hudson.